stevensblueprint/blueprint_website/src/blog/yearEnd2024.md

 title: Reflecting on the 2023-2024 Year
 layout: _layouts/Post.jsx
 headline: Stevens Blueprint Blog Headline
-description: A brief summary of our amazing 2023-2024 Year!
+description: As the spring semester comes to an end, we reflect on our work for the 2023-2024 school year.
 author: Alexis Emerson
 date: 2024-05-24
 tags: